American Avocet

 Background and Identification

 The American Avocet, Recurvirostra americana is a member of the Recuvirostridae family.
 They are one of four species of Avocet in the world, and the only one with seasonal coloring.
 In the wild, they live for at least 15 years.
-The Spanish name is Avoceta Americana.
 The American Avocet breeds in semicolonial groups.
 Both males and females perform mating displays to maintain reproductive bonds, build the nest, care for the young, and defend breeding territory.
 They are known to be aggressive in defending their nest and young.
+In Mexico, this species is called Avoceta Americana.

 The American Avocet is large in stature, with long, blue-grey legs.
 The feet are webbed, with extensive webbing connecting the middle and outside toes.
 They have long, thin, black bills that curve upward at the tip.
 The base of the mandible can be slightly brown.
 The sexes are monomorphic; however, males tend to be larger and present longer, less curved bills.
 During winter months, the head, neck, and underside of the bird are white.
 During the breeding season, the head and neck are rust-colored.
 The back and wings have mostly black coloring with some white bands.
 This pattern is similar to chevron.
 The wings unfurled are mostly black.